JeremKOYTB/TriCoreDownloader/README.md

 If you have any doubts, do not download it, or put it in a VM as a last resort.

 8. **Can TriCoreDownloader bypass 404 errors?**

 **NO.** It cannot bypass a 404 error.
-If you encounter a 404 error, it simply means the file does not exist on the servers.
+If you encounter a 404 error, it simply means the file does not exist on Nintendo's servers.

+Technically, a 404 response indicates that the server cannot find the requested resource.
+So, ITS NORMAL!
+(Specifically for the Wii U title version 1.x.x...!)
+Because TriCoreDownloader performs a direct request to these official servers, it cannot magically retrieve or "force" a download for content that is missing or has been removed from the source.
-The tool cannot download what does not exist, so please stop sending me messages on Discord or Twitter about this.
+The tool cannot download what does not exist, so please stop sending me messages on Discord or Twitter about this;
+it is not a bug in the software, but a ""limitation"" of the server's availability for that specific firmware version.

 9. **How do I provide useful, clear, and effective feedback?**